Neuroendo-mdLab/RP-units/README.md

    ```
 If the message “supported=1 detected=1” appears, the camera module is successfully recognized.

-7. Place the files Setup.sh/Record.sh/Camera.py/MachineID to the desktop of Raspberry Pi (/home/pi/Desktop).
+7. Place the files *Setup.sh*/*Record.sh*/*Camera.py*/*MachineID* to the desktop of Raspberry Pi (/home/pi/Desktop).
-8. Modify the file permission of Setup.sh to make users read, write, execute and delete.
+8. Modify the file permission of *Setup.sh* to make users read, write, execute and delete.
    ```python
    sudo chmod 777 /home/pi/Desktop/Setup.sh
    ```
-9. Run the Setup.sh.
+9. Run the *Setup.sh*.
 A question of whether it is the first time to setup the RP-unit appears in terminal window, so fill in “y”.
 10. Answer the questions listed below:
     - a
     - a